adryft-io/newreactions.io/README.md

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/newreaction.jpg)

 ## How it Works
 New reactions allows a user to select an action, for example when a user receives a Gmail labeled "important", a reaction, such as a SMS text message via Twilio, will be sent.
 An action is connected to a reaction through the creation of a formulae.
+Another use case is that a user can send a text message to turn on any device, such as a fan, connected to a Belkin Wemo Insight Smart Switch.

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/channels.png)
 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/formulae.png)